Biogno

 Biogno is a village and former municipality in the canton of Ticino, Switzerland.

 It was first recorded in 1022 as Biogno.

-Biogno municipality had 232 inhabitants in 1850, which increased to 369 in 1900.
-In 1925 the municipality was split in two to form the two new municipalities Breganzona and Bioggio.
+Biogno municipality had 232 inhabitants in 1850.
+The number increased to 369 in 1900.
+In 1925 the municipality was split in two new municipalities Breganzona and Bioggio.
 The village Biogno was located in Breganzona, except for Mulini which was moved to Bioggio.